Tschibo00/qmk/chaotist/readme.md

 ## hardware
 - RPi2040 Pico
-- The current keymap is designed as a QWERTZ layout used with US International to have äöüß€ available for combos.
+- The current keymaps is designed as either QWERTZ or Colemak DH layout used with US International to have äöüß€ available for combos.
+    - however only Colemak is actively developed

 ## Flashing
 Enter the bootloader in 3 ways: